 Health Care Coverage for Youth in Foster Care – and After

-Health care is a basic necessity for all children and youth.
+Health care is a basic necessity for everyone.
 Children and youth who enter foster care because of abuse or neglect often have significant health-care needs.
-Changes in the nation’s health-care laws have increased access to and affordability of health care for some of our most vulnerable children and youth—those involved with child welfare.
-States differ with regard to health-care benefits and how they administer many of the benefits.
-For specifics in your State, visit https://www.healthcare.gov/medicaid-chip/eligibility.
+Changes in the nation’s health-care laws have increased access to and affordability of health care for some of our most vulnerable children and youth—those involved with the child welfare system.
+States differ with regard to healthcare benefits and how those benefits are administered.
+For specifics in your state, visit https://www.healthcare.gov/medicaid-chip/eligibility.

-In addition to State examples of what works for Medicaid and non-Medicaid coverage for children and youth in foster care, this brief also provides resources to help youth and young adults understand their health-care options and resources for agencies on health-care access for children, youth, and families involved with child welfare. *
+In addition to state-by-state examples of what qualifies for Medicaid and non-Medicaid coverage for children and youth in foster care, this brief also provides resources to help youth and young adults understand their health-care options, as well as resources for agencies on healthcare access for children, youth, and families involved with child welfare. *

-You might also refer the family to the Family-to-Family Health Information Centers.
-The state-based centers are staffed by families who help other families understand and access benefits available to their children.
+You might also refer to the Family-to-Family Health Information Centers.
+These state-based centers are staffed by families who help other families understand and access benefits available to their children.
 Search for a center in your state.

 Referral to websites not produced by Focus on the Family is for informational purposes only and does not necessarily constitute an endorsement of the sites’ content.